jingle-lang/jingle/source/README.md

-This folder contains all of the source code for Jingle Lang.
+This folder contains all of the source code for the Jingle Language.